HACC2018/Mea-Kanu/MeaKanu/README.txt

 %%%%%%% MeaKanu %%%%%%

 PLANT IDENTIFICATION
-This is the back-end system of the app MeaKuna
+This is the back-end system of the app MeaKanu
 A Deep Learning approach to identify plants in natural images This version includes Hawaiian Endangered Species